Nuclear Power in the World Today

 In a longer perspective, from 1990 to 2010, world capacity rose by 57 GWe (17.75%, due both to net addition of new plants and uprating some established ones) and electricity production rose 755 billion kWh (40%).
 The relative contributions to this increase were: new construction 36%, uprating 7% and availability increase 57%.
 In 2011 and 2012 both capacity and output diminished due to cutbacks in Germany and Japan following the Fukushima accident.

-In 2012, ten countries with four or more units averaged better than 80% load factor, while French reactors averaged 73.6%, despite many being run in load-following mode, rather than purely for base-load power.
+In 2015-16, twelve countries with four or more units averaged better than 80% load factor, to which China and South Korea should probably be added, and French reactors averaged 83%, despite many being run in load-following mode, rather than purely for base-load power.

 Some of these figures suggest near-maximum utilisation, given that most reactors have to shut down every 18-24 months for fuel change and routine maintenance.
 In the USA this used to take over 100 days on average but in the last decade it has averaged about 40 days.
 Another performance measure is unplanned capability loss, which in the USA has for the last few years been below 2%.